isomerpages/moe-fuhuapri/_general-information/School Vendors/School Uniform.md

 **_Announcement_**

-Please note that our uniform vendor will not be operating in school on the following Tuesdays:

-• 4 October 2022

-For urgent purchases, pls contact Mr Ethan Koh (9029 5135) to make  a purchase from Finest Fashion located at Beauty World Centre.

-_Due to the current safe management measures, parents/guardians are urged not to visit school if you are unwell or have fever / flu-like symptoms._

 _For security reasons, parents entry to the school to make purchases will be as follows:_

 Operation Hours during school term for Parents: